jasonalexander-ja/SSEMBabyEmulator/README.md

 }
 ```

-You can also single set through an emulation, executing a single
+You can also single step through an emulation, executing a single
 instruction at a time using the `execute` method and seeing the
 direct result.